 A prostate-specific antigen (PSA) test measures the level of PSA in a man’s blood.
 PSA is a protein produced by the cells of your prostate, a small gland just underneath your bladder.
 PSA circulates through your entire body at low levels at all times.

-A PSA test is sensitive and can detect higher than average levels of PSA.
+A PSA test is sensitive and can detect higher-than-average levels of PSA.
 High levels of PSA may be associated with prostate cancer before any physical symptoms appear.
-According to the Centers for Disease Control and Prevention (CDC), prostate cancer is the second most common cancer among men in the United States (CDC, 2012).
-However, high levels of PSA may also mean you have a noncancerous condition that is increasing PSA levels.
+However, high levels of PSA may also mean you have a noncancerous condition that’s increasing your PSA levels.

-A PSA test alone is not enough for a doctor to make a diagnosis.
-However, doctors take the result of a PSA test into consideration when trying to decide whether a man’s symptoms and test results are due to cancer or another condition.
+According to the Centers for Disease Control and Prevention (CDC), prostate cancer is the most common cancer among men in the United States, other than non-melanoma skin cancer.
+A PSA test alone doesn’t provide enough information for your doctor to make a diagnosis.
+However, your doctor can take the results of a PSA test into consideration when trying to decide whether your symptoms and test results are due to cancer or another condition.

-According to the Centers for Disease Control and Prevention, prostate cancer is the second most common cause of cancer death in American men (CDC, 2012).
-All men are at risk for the disease, but a few populations are more likely to develop prostate cancer.
+According to the CDC, prostate cancer is a leading cause of cancer death in American men.
+All men are at risk of the disease, but a few populations are more likely to develop it.
 These include:

-If your doctor requests that you have a PSA test, make sure that he or she is aware of any prescription or over-the counter medicines, vitamins, or supplements you take.
+If your doctor requests that you have a PSA test, make sure that they’re aware of any prescription or over-the counter medicines, vitamins, or supplements you take.
 Certain drugs may cause the test results to be falsely low.
-If your doctor thinks your medication might interfere with the results, he or she may decide to request a different test, or may ask you to avoid taking your medicine for several days so the results will be more accurate.
+If your doctor thinks your medication might interfere with the results, they may decide to request a different test or they may ask you to avoid taking your medicine for several days so your results will be more accurate.

 If you have an elevated risk of prostate cancer or your doctor suspects you may have prostate cancer, a PSA test can be used as part of a larger group of tests to detect and diagnose prostate cancer.
 Other tests you may need include: